AvishkaGihan/movie-critic-api/README.md

-# Spring Boot Movies API
+# MovieCritic API

-This is a Spring Boot application that provides a RESTful API for managing movie data, including reviews and other related information.
+This is the backend for the MovieCritic application, a web application that allows users to browse and review movies.
+The backend is built using Spring Boot and provides a RESTful API for managing movie data, including reviews and other related information.

 ## Features